ms-iot/ROSOnWindows/docs/GettingStarted/UsingROSonWindows.md

 catkin_make
 ```

-If everything goes well, now you can activate the development space and use the package.
+If everything goes well, now you can activate the development space - by calling `devel/setup.bat` - and use the package.

 ```
 :: activate the development space